 Reporting to the Chief Provincial Inspector, you’ll play an integral role in supporting the Nova Scotia SPCA in maintaining a high level of public safety and animal welfare.
-Maintaining a presence on reserves, and throughout Yarmouth County you’ll ensure consistent monitoring and enforcement compliance with all animal control aspects.
+Maintaining a presence throughout Kings County you’ll ensure consistent monitoring and enforcement compliance with all animal control aspects.
 You’ll also enforce dog bylaws through patrols, evidence gathering, inspections and the preparation of necessary documents.

 In addition to enforcement duties, you’ll also focus on education and awareness through public interaction and work with community members towards voluntary compliance on cases that involve complex dynamics.

 This is a great opportunity for someone who is compassionate and has a positive attitude.
 Most importantly, you’ll possess strong interpersonal skills and be savvy in dealing with conflict resolution.

 - Completion of Grade Twelve (12) or equivalent.

 - Completion of Enforcement training from a recognized institution required